yangyang-69/Prompt_sam_cryoPPP/README.md

 <img src="./image/figure8.png" style="zoom: 50%;" />

-## Acknowledgements

-We would like to acknowledge the valuable contribution from OpenAI's GPT-3.5 model for aiding in language editing.
-This work was funded by the National Institutes of Health [R35-GM126985].

 ## References
 * Dhakal, Ashwin, et al. "A large expert-curated cryo-EM image dataset for machine learning protein particle picking."
 Scientific Data 10.1 (2023): 392.
 * Wu, Junde, et al. "Medical sam adapter: Adapting segment anything model for medical image segmentation." arXiv preprint arXiv:2304.12620 (2023).